juraj-hrivnak/Pakku/README.md

 - 🧬 Seamless CurseForge/Modrinth cooperation.
 - 🤝 Supports usage of multiple loaders and Minecraft versions.
-- ⚙️ Designed for good working with git.
+- ⚙️ Designed to work well with git.
-- 📥 Synchronize projects with your pack folder.
+- 📥 Sync projects with your pack folder.

 ## Usage